mrash/psad/Bit-Vector/README.txt

 Perl version 5.000 or higher, and an ANSI C compiler. (!)
                                      ^^^^^^
+Module "Carp::Clan" version 5.0 or higher.

-If you compile under Windows, note that you will need exactly the same compiler your Perl itself was compiled with!
-(This is also true for Unix, but rarely a problem.)
+Note that in order to compile Perl modules which contain C (and/or XS) code (such as this one), you always HAVE to use the very same compiler your Perl itself was compiled with.

+Many vendors nowadays ship their operating system already comprising a precompiled version of Perl.
+Many times the compilers used to compile this version of Perl are not available to or not usually used by the users of these operating systems.

+In such cases building this module (or any other Perl module containing C and/or XS code) will not work.
+You will either have to get the compiler which was used to compile Perl itself (see for example the section "Compiler:" in the output of the command "perl -V"), or to build your own Perl with the compiler of your choice (which also allows you to take advantage of the various compile- time switches Perl offers).

+Note that Sun Solaris and Red Hat Linux frequently were reported to suffer from this kind of problem.

-Moreover, you usually cannot build any modules under Windows 95/98, the Win 95/98 command shell doesn't grok the "&&" operator.
-You will need the Windows NT command shell ("cmd.exe") or the "4DOS" shell.
+Moreover, you usually cannot build any modules under Windows 95/98 since the Win 95/98 command shell doesn't support the "&&" operator.
+You will need the Windows NT command shell ("cmd.exe") or the "4DOS" shell to be installed on your Windows 95/98 system first.
+Note that Windows NT and Windows 2000 are not affected and just work fine.
+I don't know about Windows XP, however.

 Note that ActiveState provides precompiled binaries of this module for their Win32 port of Perl ("ActivePerl") on their web site, which you should be able to install simply by typing "ppm install Bit-Vector" in your MS-DOS command shell (but note the "-" instead of "::" in the package name!).
-This also works under Windows 95/98.
+This also works under Windows 95/98 (!).

 If your firewall prevents "ppm" from downloading this package, you can also download it manually from